Ramsgate Beach

 Ramsgate Beach features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Ramsgate Beach's dwelling structure, as per the latest Census, consisted of 14.7% houses and 85.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 39.8% houses and 60.3% other dwellings.
+Ramsgate Beach's dwelling structures, as per the latest Census, consisted of 14.7% houses and 85.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Ramsgate Beach stood at 38.4%, with mortgaged dwellings at 24.7% and rented ones at 36.9%.
-The median monthly mortgage repayment was $2,184, lower than Sydney metro's average of $2,383.
-The median weekly rent in Ramsgate Beach was $480, matching Sydney metro's figure but significantly higher than the national average of $375.
-Nationally, Ramsgate Beach's mortgage repayments were higher at $2,184 compared to Australia's average of $1,863.
+The median monthly mortgage repayment was $2,184, below Sydney metro's average of $2,427.
+Median weekly rent in Ramsgate Beach was $480, slightly higher than Sydney metro's $470.
+Nationally, Ramsgate Beach's mortgage repayments were significantly higher at $2,184 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing